All Episodes

 The New Orleans Host Committee has partnered with fans and the community to offset energy use across major Super Bowl venues by turning it off.

-No, I just I I added that myself.
+No, I just, I added that myself.

 Everybody knows what Beyonce blew it out.

-Did you did you watch the halftime show Snurley?
+Did you watch the halftime show, Snerdley?

-Let me tell you something.
+Oh, let me tell you something.

 She has incredible.

-You have to mark when you see the uh upper echelon of professionalism on display, you have to acknowledge it.
+You have to mark when you see the upper echelon of professionalism on display.

 She didn't do anything political last night.

-It was it was really uh it was really good.
+It was really good.

 Poor Chris Culliver.

-I don't I don't know if you people pay any attention to this.
+I don't know if you people pay any attention to this.

-Chris Culliver, his uh cornerback for the Fortiners, who um earlier in the week last week said that there wasn't going to be any sweet stuff in the 49er locker room, meaning no gay players on the 49ers, and and he didn't want them in the locker room, he didn't want any part of it.
+Chris Culliver, his cornerback for the Fortiners, who earlier in the week last week said that there wasn't going to be any sweet stuff in the 49er locker room, meaning no gay players on the 49ers.

-And then of course, uh that was not that was not cool, so they wrote an apology in which Chris Culliver went out and read what somebody else wrote in which he said that wasn't me.
+So they wrote an apology in which Chris Culliver went out and read what somebody else wrote in which he said, that wasn't me, which is a standard way you apologize.

-He said, that wasn't me.
+He says, that wasn't me.

-That's not really who uh who I am.
+That's not really who I am.

-Snerdley, I don't know if you were listening.
+And I told you, Snerdley, I don't know if you were listening.

-Snurdley's back after a uh a vacation.
+Snurdley's back after a vacation.

 And I don't know if you were listening on Friday or not.

-It's vacation spent in bed and in the hospital.
+His vacation spent in bed and in the hospital.

-I don't know if you heard, I didn't, it was sort of a modified environmentalist wacko prediction.
+I didn't, it was sort of a modified environmentalist wacko prediction.

-And I said the 49ers, I said either lay the points or take the points, whatever.
+And I said, the 49ers, I said, either lay the points or take the points, whatever.

-And this poor guy, Chris Culliver got torched.
+And this poor guy, Chris Culliver, got torched.

-The Ravens, he's uh he's a cornerback, and they were throwing at him all night, and Quan Baldwin, uh Bolden, they just they just ate the poor guy up.
+The Ravens, he's a cornerback, and they were throwing at him all night.

-I'm gonna read this guy got torched, and he got torched because he was wrong on gay, and lo and behold, I found Sports Illustrated.
+I'm going to read this guy got torched, and he got torched because he was wrong on gay.

 Mm-hmm.